schollz/goagrep/README.md

 [Go BoltDB (this version)](https://github.com/schollz/fmbs/tree/master) | 2 ms    | ~14 MB | 512K
 [agrep](https://en.wikipedia.org/wiki/Agrep)                                          | 2 ms    | ?      | 0 (no precomputed database nessecary)

 So why not just use `agrep`?
 It seems that `agrep` really a comparable choice for most applications.
-It does not require any database and its comparable speed to BigFuzz.
-However, `agrep` has drawbacks - it is limited to 32 characters while this program is limited to 500.
-Also, `agrep` is limited to 8 errors, while this program has no limit on errors.
+It does not require any database and its comparable speed to `fmbs`.
+However, `agrep` has drawbacks - it is limited to 32 characters while this program is only limited to 500.
+Also, `agrep` is limited to edit distances of 8, while this program has no limit.
 This difference is really seen when comparing a big database: in a list of 255,615 book names + authors, `agrep` took ~150 ms while this program took 8 - 40 ms.

 ## How does it work
 This program splits search-words into smaller subsets, and then finds the corresponding known words that contain each subset.
 It then runs Levenshtein's algorithm on the new list of known words to find the best match to the search-word.
 This _greatly_ decreases the search space and thus increases the matching speed.